Renewing Your Texas Massage License

 Is your human trafficking course approved by the HHS or TDLR?

 The massage board does not approve the human trafficking course (or any other courses).
+They only approve providers.
+Our Texas Massage Continuing Education Provider number is CE2104.

-Pending approval, our human trafficking course can be purchased alone, or as a package.
+Our human trafficking course can be purchased alone, or as a package.

 Will a human trafficking course be a requirement for each license renewal?